-One of the major issues surrounding divorce is that of spousal support.
+One of the major issues surrounding divorce is that of spousal support (also known as spousal maintenance).
 Along with child custody, support and visitation rights, it needs to be fully worked out as part of the terms of agreement following a divorce.
 The basic principle behind spousal support, more commonly known as alimony, is that the spouse with the higher income has an obligation to ensure the reasonable needs of the spouse with the lower income are met.
 Alimony is not compulsory, and whether or not it is granted by the courts can be influenced by a number of factors.
 These include:

 - The length of the time the couple was married.